 Selecting the right fabricator is crucial for a successful project.
 Consider the following factors:

-• Certifications: Ensure the fabricator holds relevant industry certifications (e.g., ISO 9001).
+- Certifications: Ensure the fabricator holds relevant industry certifications (such as ISO 9001).

 At ABC Vietnam, we are a leading company that provides sheet metal fabrication services in Vietnam.
-In-house surface treatments like powder coating, zinc, nickel, and chrome plating are very common processes for our manufacturers to realize sheet metal fabrication end products.
+In-house surface treatments, such as powder coating, zinc, nickel, and chrome plating, are common processes for our manufacturers to achieve sheet metal fabrication end products.
 For all the processes, we also offer REACH and RoHS-compliant production solutions if required.
 Sheet metal fabrication and contract manufacturing are, therefore, very good production alternatives compared to countries like Eastern Europe and China.

 Conclusion